 Taiwanese Companies in the U.S.

 Taiwanese companies have a strong history of investment in the United States.
-Cumulative FDI from Taiwan in the U.S. from 1952 through February 2013 reached $13.16 billion.
-Taiwanese companies support American jobs and exports in the financial services, biotechnology, agricultural and food manufacturing, and chemicals sectors, among many others.
+Cumulative FDI from Taiwan in the U.S. from 1952 through September 2016 reached $14.45 billion.
+Taiwanese and Taiwan affiliated companies support more than 97,122 American jobs and exports in the financial services, biotechnology, agricultural and food manufacturing, and chemicals sectors, among many others.
 Currently, over 600 Taiwan companies have set up operations in the United States.
 Many of these companies are based in the innovation centers of Silicon Valley and the Research Triangle, reflecting the Taiwan government’s plans to establish stronger links to international industrial clusters.
 Home to many of the top IT companies in Asia, Taiwan seeks to effectively integrate R&D operations and supply chains that stretch from Hsinchu Science Park to high-tech clusters in the U.S., and now into Mainland China as well.

 Leading Taiwanese companies invest in the U.S. to draw on established U.S. management expertise, capable U.S. engineers, and cutting-edge U.S. innovation.
 With operations all over the U.S. — from the West Coast industrial clusters to the Mid-Atlantic R&D hubs — major Taiwan companies continue to invest in the U.S. and contribute to the growth the American economy.